tatsuyai713/rcl_like_wrapper/README.md

 This repository provides build scripts and samples for Fast DDS, designed to be compatible with ROS 2 topics.
 It serves as a bridge for developers looking to integrate Fast DDS with ROS 2 ecosystems, ensuring seamless communication and interoperability between systems using these technologies.

+This library provides a simplified API similar to ROS 2's rclcpp for working with Fast DDS, enabling easier integration and management of nodes, publishers, subscribers, and timers within the Fast DDS ecosystem.

+And also, this library enable to implement ROS 2 compatible applications with Fast DDS on lightweight SBCs such as Raspberry Pi.

 ## Features

 - **Fast DDS Build Scripts:** Simplify the process of installing and setting up Fast DDS on Ubuntu/Debian systems.